5G vs NBN: which is the better internet option?

 5G speeds are difficult to quantify because they depend on a variety of factors including coverage, congestion and interference.

 Theoretically, 5G can be as fast as 20Gbps, but this isn’t realistic in the short term given current infrastructure.
-However as the network improves, so will the speed that customers see on 5G.
+However as the network improves, so will the speed that customers receive on 5G.

-You also have to weigh up available plans.
-With 5G home internet plans, you can choose between capped and uncapped plans.
+Speed can come with some caveats on 5G home internet plans too.
+Many providers will let you choose between capped and uncapped 5G internet.
 On a capped plan, your speeds will be limited to a maximum such as 50Mbps or 100Mbps (known as the speed cap).
 In this way, capped 5G home internet plans are similar to their NBN equivalents.

 Uncapped plans have no speed limits, though they can only go as fast as network conditions allow, which can fluctuate widely.
 According to WhistleOut, uncapped 5G home internet speeds can reach up to 1Gbps but the more realistic speeds sit around 250Mbps.

-It’s tricky to compare the prices of NBN and 5G home internet plans across the board, so instead we’ve taken Telstra, Optus and TPG’s plans to compare their costs and inclusions.
+It’s tricky to compare the prices of NBN and 5G home internet plans across the board, so instead we’ve taken Telstra, Optus and TPG’s plans to compare their costs and speed.

 Optus